QuestorX/MantisBT-Plugin.Relationship-Column-View/README.md

 RelationshipColumnView
 ======================

-This is a plugin for MantisBT 1.2 or 1.3 MantisBT.
+This is a plugin for MantisBT 1.2, 1.3 or 2.0.
 It adds the column "Relationship" to the view of "View Issues".
 This column shows the existing relationships of the registered Issues.
 The color of the status can be displayed optionally.

 Requirements
 ------------

+- [x] MantisBT 2.0
+- [x] MantisBT 1.3
-MantisBT 1.2 | MantisBT 1.3
+- [x] MantisBT 1.2

 Installation
 ------------